 Governor Hutchinson signs Arkansas’ first blockchain legislation embedding in law digital smart contracts.
 The legislation was guided by Blockchain Ready Studio in partnership with IBM.
-Standing behind Governor Hutchinson from left Jeannie Stroth, Marla Johnson, Senator Joyce Elliott (sponsor), Evan Thompson, Ken Hubbell, Samantha Lindstrom, Kathy Barbeire, Richard Bearden, and Jennifer Peper.
+Standing behind Governor Hutchinson from left Jeannie Stroth, Marla Johnson, Senator Joyce Elliott (bill sponsor), Evan Thompson, Ken Hubbell, Samantha Lindstrom, Kathy Barbeire, Jennifer Peper, and Richard Bearden.

-Arkansas Governor Asa Hutchinson, Marla Johnson, and Senator Joyce Elliott celebrate blockchain smart contracts law signing.
+Arkansas Governor Asa Hutchinson, Marla Johnson (Blockchain Ready Studio Cofounder), and Senator Joyce Elliott (bill sponsor) celebrate blockchain smart contracts law signing.

 A key element of the U.S. Food and Drug Administration’s mission is focused on helping to ensure that all products we regulate, including drugs available to consumers, are safe and of high quality.
 This means working to ensure greater accountability in our nation’s drug supply chain.
 (READ MORE)